Furikuda/bork/docs/quickstart.rst

 Remote repositories
 -------------------

-Borg can initialize and access repositories on remote hosts if the host is accessible using SSH.
-This is fastest and easiest when Borg is installed on the remote host, in which case the following syntax is used::
+Bork can initialize and access repositories on remote hosts if the host is accessible using SSH.
+This is fastest and easiest when Bork is installed on the remote host, in which case the following syntax is used::

-  $ borg -r ssh://user@hostname:port/path/to/repo rcreate ...
+  $ bork -r ssh://user@hostname:port/path/to/repo rcreate ...

 Note: please see the usage chapter for a full documentation of repo URLs.

 Remote operations over SSH can be automated with SSH keys.
 You can restrict the use of the SSH keypair by prepending a forced command to the SSH public key in the remote server's `authorized_keys` file.
-This example will start Borg in server mode and limit it to a specific filesystem path::
+This example will start Bork in server mode and limit it to a specific filesystem path::

-  command="borg serve --restrict-to-path /path/to/repo",restrict ssh-rsa AAAAB3[...]
+  command="bork serve --restrict-to-path /path/to/repo",restrict ssh-rsa AAAAB3[...]

-If it is not possible to install Borg on the remote host, it is still possible to use the remote host to store a repository by mounting the remote filesystem, for example, using sshfs::
+If it is not possible to install Bork on the remote host, it is still possible to use the remote host to store a repository by mounting the remote filesystem, for example, using sshfs::

   $ sshfs user@hostname:/path/to /path/to
-  $ borg -r /path/to/repo rcreate ...
+  $ bork -r /path/to/repo rcreate ...
   $ fusermount -u /path/to

 You can also use other remote filesystems in a similar way.
 Just be careful,